AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/formulas-in-rpt-bldr.md

 * **Definition:** Here, you apply math on the input metrics.
 In this example, dividing the number of orders by the number of distinct buyers will tell us the average number of orders.
 Therefore, the definition is (A/B).

 * **Format:** Is your formula returning a number, a time period, or a currency amount?
 Next to the formula's definition is a drop-down menu, which you can use to specify the return's format.
-In this case, it's a number.
+In this case, it is a number.

 * **Miscellaneous:** The formula's timestamp, groupings, perspectives, and filters are all inherited by its input metrics.
 There's nothing to do here!

 ## How can I use formulas in my reports? {#how}

-Now that we've covered the basics, lets take a look at some examples.
+Now that we have covered the basics, lets take a look at some examples.

 #### Example: I want to find out what percent of my revenue can be attributed to first-time orders.